 This is an old recipe from Nasoya tofu that I’ve been making for years.
 It’s great comfort food for me, and because the tofu-to-pasta ratio is so good, I don’t feel so guilty eating the white-flour shells.
 I’ve also added a little bit of shredded carrot and nutritional yeast to the mix with great success, so I’ve included that in the recipe below.
 This also freezes quite well, so I often double the batch.
 If you’re lucky enough to have access to good vegan cheese (like Daiya), then you can certainly sprinkle some of that on top during the last few minutes in the oven.
 However, I’ve served this to omnivores who loved it and said it didn’t seem as though it was “missing anything”.
 Enjoy!

-- 8 cannelloni/manicotti noodles, cooked al dente
+- 8 cannelloni/manicotti noodles (gluten-free, as required), cooked al dente

 - 1 16 oz. jar of your favorite pasta sauce